Ramen vs Tsukemen vs Abura Soba noodles

 The Difference: Ramen vs Tsukemen vs Abura Soba

-But the typical flavors include “Shoyu (醤油: soy sauce)”, “Miso (味噌: soybean paste)”, “Shio (塩: salt)”, “Tonkotsu (豚骨: pork bone)” and “Tonkotsu-Shoyu (豚骨醤油: soy sauce based pork bone)”.
+Classic ramen flavors that have long been loved in Japan are “Shoyu (醤油: soy sauce)”, “Miso (味噌: fermented soybean paste)”, “Shio (塩: salt)”, “Tonkotsu (豚骨: pork bone)”, and “Tonkotsu-Shoyu (豚骨醤油: soy sauce-based pork bone)”.

 Abura Soba (油そば)